Adebimpe12/insurance-fraud-data-pipeline/README.md

 ```

 3. **Launch Docker (Kestra + dbt)**

 ```
 docker-compose up -d
 ```

 4. **Run Kestra workflow**

-This downloads the dataset, uploads to GCS, and loads into BigQuery.
+This downloads the dataset, uploads to GCS and loads into BigQuery.

 5. **Run dbt transformations**